jotpalch/AI-Smart-Video-Analysis-Assistant/README.md

-# AI Intelligent Video Analysis Assistant
+# AI Smart Video Analysis Assistant

 Welcome to the front-end component of the AI Intelligent Video Analysis Assistant project.
 For a comprehensive experience of this project, we encourage you to visit our backend repository at https://github.com/Lewis-Luo-2001/LLM-Video-Analysis-Backend.

+The "AI Smart Video Analysis Assistant" is an innovative tool designed to enhance the efficiency of information acquisition.
+This platform is not only a web application, but also a learning platform that integrates the most advanced artificial intelligence technologies.

 ## Local Deployment